ironArray/Caterva2/doc/getting_started/tutorials.md

 cat2bro
 ```

-The configuration allows other settings like `loglevel`.
-See [caterva2.sample.toml](https://github.com/Blosc/Caterva2/blob/main/caterva2.sample.toml) in Caterva2's source for all possible settings and their purpose.

 ### Publishers

 Here we will setup at the `pub.lab.example.org` host two publishers, each serving one of the roots which we shall name `foo` and `bar`.
 We'll create their respective directories with the (arbitrary but meaningful) names `foo-root` and `bar-root`, with simple text files inside: